mosoftwareenterprises/AirplaneParkingAssistant/README.md

 We would need to have the parking slots being time sensitive.
 At present we have no concept of time.

 We also need to consider what if a plane is parked while the attendant is deciding.

+Separate the ViewModel from the back end.
+Streamline the parking recommender code into a base class, as repetitive Fill out the Unit Tests - focussing on edge cases.
+Add bUnit style Blazor component tests
+Add Mutation testing checks in pipeline
+Make sure Domain Language is clear spot vs slot vs parking space